thrushlang/.github/profile/README.md

 ## Contribute

 - If you're interested in contributing to the project and you're a **Spanish speaker**, let us know by visiting our official social media channels below.
+- If you already know Rust but not LLVM, we're willing to teach.

 ## Social Media